For the purposes of this Joint Strategic Needs Assessment (JSNA) the definition of sensory impairment is:

 The prevalence of vision impairment is significantly higher in children with learning difficulties than in the overall child population (Emerson, E and Robertson, J, 2011 and RNIB, 2012).
 Premature birth and low birth weight babies are at risk of underdevelopment of ocular structures, increased risk of squint and Cortical vision impairment (Cotter et al, 2001).

 There are 35,000 deaf children in England.
 Around 85% are taught in mainstream schools.
 Deafness is not a learning disability.
 With the right help, there is no reason why deaf children can’t do as well as other children.
 Deaf children are underachieving on a very significant scale across England.
-They are 43% less likely to get five GCSEs, including English and Maths, at grades A* to C, than all children (NDCS Report "Hands up for Help", April 2011).
+They are 43% less likely to get five GCSEs, including English and Maths, at grades A* to C, than all children (NDCS: "Impact Report 2010/2011").

 Multi-sensory impairment: In Slough there are currently 7 pupils identified in either mainstream placements or in special schools.
 Comparative data is hard to collect on this very low incidence group because of the extremely and often complex nature of their levels of sight impairment, hearing impairment and often complex additional disabilities.